rolandoalvarado/bob-v2/README.md

             |    $100 |              $50 | Dispensed        |
             |    $100 |             $150 | Not Dispensed    |

-* For more sample feature files, see [the actual mCloud Features feature files](https://bitbucket.org/wdamarillo/mcloud_features/src/master/features/feature_files/).
+* For more sample feature files, see [the actual feature files](https://bitbucket.org/wdamarillo/bob/src/master/features/feature_files/).

 Helpful references for development
 ----------------------------------